Possible Bearish Inside Day Candle Pattern Detected for Activision Blizz (NASDAQ:ATVI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Activision Blizz (NASDAQ:ATVI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Activision Blizz (NASDAQ:ATVI) based on the price action in the company's shares.
-Today's price range of $60.85 and $61.13 is within yesterday's high and low of the day.
+Yesterday's price range of $60.85 and $61.13 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Activision Blizz may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Activision Blizzard, Inc. publishes, develops, and distributes interactive entertainment software and peripheral products.
 The Company's products covers diverse game categories, including action/adventure, action sports, racing, role playing, simulation, first-person action, music-based gaming, and strategy.